The 4th Urban Futures Forum

 The aims and scopes of the Urban Futures Forum is to benefit:

-The 1st Urban Futures Forum on timber building was held in December 2016, which has brought together nearly 40 academia and industry delegates at RMIT University, Australia.
+The 1st Urban Futures Forum on timber building was held on 8th December 2016, which has brought together nearly 40 academia and industry delegates at RMIT University, Australia.
 It has provided a useful platform to share and assemble ideas, which has proved a way to create a more sustainable world.
-With the success of the 1st Forum, the 2nd Urban Futures Forum was held in Melbourne in November 2018, which has addressed the practical barriers for energy saving and the challenges in adopting renewable energy in the buildings.
-This forum not only can provide the trends and future guidance related the energy innovation in buildings, but also can foster the collaborations in the areas.
+With the success of the 1st Forum, the 2nd Urban Futures Forum was held in Melbourne on 30th November 2018, which has addressed the practical barriers for energy saving and the challenges in adopting renewable energy in the buildings.
+The 3rd Urban Futures Forum was held in Yixing of China on 30 August 2019 with over 100 delegates from goverment departments, industry and research institutes, following the theme of wastewater treatment and indoor air quality.
+This forum not only can provide the trends and future guidance related to tbe urban futures, but also can foster the collaborations in the multi-disciplinary areas.

-For further information, please contact us through the email addresses: Dr. Long Shi (firstname.lastname@example.org), Professor Yang Zhang (email@example.com), and Professor Veeriah Jegatheesan (firstname.lastname@example.org).
+For further information, please contact us through the email addresses: Dr. Long Shi (firstname.lastname@example.org), Professor Xing Zheng (email@example.com), and Professor Jega Jegatheesan (firstname.lastname@example.org).